The AGM on April 29, 2020 approved the Remuneration Policy for the Company’s Governing Bodies presented to it.

 The Remuneration Report providing information on the remuneration paid during the previous financial period is available as a separate document.

-Decision-making procedure concerning remuneration
+Decision-making procedure in remuneration related matters

-Meeting fees for each Board meeting attended
+Meeting fees for each Board meeting attended 2020

-Meeting fees for each Committee meeting attended
+Meeting fees for each Committee meeting attended 2020

-|Chairman of the Audit Committee||2,000|
+|Chairman of the Audit Committee||3,000|

-|Chairman of the Human Resources Committee||1,200|
+|Chairman of the Human Resources Committee||1,750|

 Traveling expenses of the Board members are compensated in accordance with the Company policy.
 In addition, the Chairman of the Board has a mobile phone benefit.

-The criteria for the remuneration of the CEO and other GET members are reviewed and the results of such reviews are regularly reported to the Human Resources Committee and the Board of Directors.
+The criteria for the remuneration of the President and CEO are reviewed and the results of such reviews are regularly reported to the Human Resources Committee and the Board.
 The reviews aim to follow the impact of the remuneration criteria on reaching the Group’s long-term financial targets.